Halls of Torment

 Halls of Torment is a role-playing video game developed and published by Chasing Carrots.
 It entered early access in May 2023.
 The full game was released on September 24, 2024, for Windows and Linux.
 A port of the game for Android and iOS was developed by Erabit Studios and released on October 10, 2024.
+A port of the game was released on PlayStation 5 and Xbox Series consoles on October 28, 2025.

 Gameplay

-Halls of Torment is a fantasy role playing game (RPG) that incorporates elements from the action RPG, roguelike, and bullet heaven genres.
+Halls of Torment is a fantasy role-playing game (RPG) that incorporates elements from the action RPG, roguelike, and bullet heaven genres.
 Characters are controlled from an isometric perspective in a pre-rendered, hellish environment that is visually reminiscent of classic 1990's RPGs, such as Diablo.
 This "old-school" style features in the stylization of other elements, including grainy character sprites, low fidelity voice-overs for non-player characters (NPCs), and the orb-shaped display of the character's health—a design present in early Blizzard Entertainment games.

 Players descend into the "Halls of Torment," where they must survive combat against waves of enemies in 30 minute runs.
 There are six levels to choose from, each with unique environments that range from open spaces to a long bridge with enemies on either side.
 Attacking the player either at range or in melee distance, different fantasy beasts group together to form enemy hordes that become increasingly dense as the run progresses.
 Players must balance being close enough to deal damage to the group and collect experience points (XP) dropped by enemies while keeping enough distance to prevent being overwhelmed.
 Aiming and attacking can be automatically performed, akin to Vampire Survivors, or controlled manually using the mouse or analog stick.
 Destructible objects are present throughout the stage and contain useful consumable items for the current run.

 At various set times throughout each stage, mini bosses will appear with the rest of the horde, attacking the player with telegraphed moves.
 If the player survives the 30-minute run, they will face one of the Lords.
 Upon defeat, bosses leave behind a scroll, which grants the player new abilities during the run, as well as a chest that offers the choice between three different pieces of armor or jewelry, which increase stats and grant special abilities.
 These items can be used in the current run or stored in a well found in the stage to be able to purchase them for permanent use after the run.
 Experience points can be invested into stats such as health, regen, attack speed.
 Upon level up, players can choose from four options for stat increases with the opportunity to reroll the choices.

 Before starting a run, players can select from a roster of 11 characters in the overworld.
 Players initially start as the 'Swordsman' and unlock other characters throughout the course of play, each with distinct weapons and abilities.
 These characters can be upgraded with gold to improve their stats and make them stronger.